usmadueke/Decodelab-Project-2-Exploratory-Data-Analysis-EDA-/README.md

 ## Trend Insights
 - Monthly performance trends revealed that **June** recorded the highest number of orders (147) which translated to the month with the highest revenue ($170,616.13), making it the busiest sales month.
 June represents the peak demand period, while **January** recorded the highest **Average Order Value** ($1,172.77).

+# 📊 Visualizations Created
+The following visualizations were used during the EDA process: